Change is Inevitable

 For those of you who live in climates where the seasons are noticeable in this way, you know how powerful a signal that is for Change in your world.
 For us who lived in Southern California for many years that’s something that’s quite novel!

 We have a gravel road that runs alongside the 2 acre property we live on, and it’s lined with a tall stand of Italian Alders.
-I was told by my neighbors to “watch for their leaves falling” – as that would herald the unusually warm and dry weather of the past few weeks is over, and we are finally entering into the long dark winter here.
+I was told by my neighbors to “watch for their leaves falling”.
+That they told me would herald the end of the unusually warm and dry weather of the past few weeks.
+They said it would mean we’re finally entering into the long dark winter.

-Sure enough, yesterday they began to shed, and while I’m not keen on the emergence of the neighboring farm (and it’s early morning rooster), it IS a pure and beautiful sight to see them fluttering to the ground.
+Sure enough, yesterday they began to shed!
+While I’m not keen on the emergence of the neighboring farm (and it’s early morning rooster), it IS a pure and beautiful sight to see them fluttering to the ground.

 Nature welcomes change, and since we’re part of Nature, I think it’s a good practice for us to do that too.